 Exciting time to live in Greenwood not stagnant but Vibrant & Growing!

-March 29, MIBOR Realtors announced their endorsement of my candidacy for Greenwood Common Council-District 1.
+March 2019 and again in 2023, MIBOR Realtors announced their endorsement of my candidacy for Greenwood Common Council-District 1.
 Their endorsement demonstrates their confidence in my commitment to both my community and the responsibility of my Council Office.

 There are many special events, projects and developments that have taken place during the last ten years.